NSFCUSWIFTPASS/CBSD/readme.md

 The emulator can be run with `python3 run.py N` where N represents the number of heartbeats you want to send out with your emulator before relinquishing the grant and deregistering.

-## Raspberry Pi LED
+## Raspberry Pi LEDs

-When the code is executed on a Raspberry Pi, it will attempt to control the LED connected to GPIO 16, which is typically used for SD Card access.
-Depending on the function being executed, the LED will flash in different patterns:
+When the code is executed on a Raspberry Pi, it will attempt to control one LED on GPIO 18 and one LED connected to GPIO 16, which is typically used for SD Card access.
+Use a 330 ohm resistor for each light.
+Depending on the function being executed, the LED will flash on 4 different states:
-* once the Raspberry Pi is registered as a CBSD, the LED will change to a solid light
-* during the spectrum inquiry process, the LED will flash quickly (0.1s on followed by 0.1s off)
-* during the grant request process, the LED will flash quickly for 3 times, followed by a longer pause (0.5 s)
-* the heartbeat status is shown by the LED blinking in a heart rhythm, two flashes followed by a longer pause
-* during the relinquishment phase the LED flashes slowly (0.5s on followed by 0.5s off)
-* once the RPi has been deregistered as a CBSD the LED is turned off
-* a special, distinctive LED cycle is used to signal an error by flashing ERROR in binary
+00 Once the Raspberry Pi is registered as a CBSD, both LEDs will change to a solid light and flash on heartbeats 01 When transmitting at a lower power, the GPIO 18 light will be on and the GPIO 16 light will be off 02 When moving to a different channel, the GPIO 16 light will be on and the GPIO 18 light will be off 03 When the CBSD is not transmitting both lights will be off